We are Lobbying for changes to the Manufactured Home Park Tenancy Act

 BC Government Housing Task Force Submission

-We spent several months with input from many groups and individuals preparing a 33 page submission to the BC Government Task Force which was well received.
-All British Columbians are waiting for the findings to be released.
+We spent several months with input from many groups and individuals preparing a 33 page submission to the BC Government Task Force.